 Pedestrian: Pedestrians have the right of way when they’re at a crosswalk and have a signal indicating they’re allowed to proceed.
 However, some people jaywalk or run across the street when they have a red light.
 Whether you hit them or crashed into something else when you swerved out of the way, they could be held responsible for disobeying the law.

 Government entity: Road defects, malfunctioning traffic signals, and missing road signs are often the responsibility of government entities.
-They’re supposed to repair damage, install adequate signage, and perform routine maintenance and inspections.
+They’re supposed to repair the damage, install adequate signage, and perform routine maintenance and inspections.
 If they fail to repair or replace hazards, they could suffer the consequences of their decisions if someone gets hurt.